What is abnormal menstruation?

 There are many causes of abnormal periods, ranging from stress to more serious underlying medical conditions:

-- Stress.
-Gaining or losing a significant amount of weight, dieting, changes in exercise routines, travel, illness, or other disruptions in a woman’s daily routine can have an impact on her menstrual cycle.
+- Stress and lifestyle factors.
+Gaining or losing a significant amount of weight, dieting, changes in exercise routines, travel, illness, or other disruptions in a woman's daily routine can have an impact on her menstrual cycle.

 - Birth control pills.
 Most birth control pills contain a combination of the hormones estrogen and progestin (some contain progestin alone).
 The pills prevent pregnancy by keeping the ovaries from releasing eggs.
 Going on or off birth control pills can affect menstruation.
 Some women have irregular or missed periods for up to six months after discontinuing birth control pills.
 This is an important consideration when you are planning on conception and becoming pregnant.
 Women who take birth control pills that contain progestin only may have bleeding between periods.